 BSA is a trade association for the software industry and its hardware partners.
 Among its main objectives is to protect the IP rights of software producers, enforce software copyright legislation and encourage compliance among software users.

 UK Interactive Entertainment Association (UKIE)

-UKIE (formally known as Entertainment and Leisure Software Publishers Association) is the trade association of the UK computer and video games industry and works to protect the interests of its members and prevent copyright theft and piracy.
-Find information on video gaming IP on the UKIE website.
+UKIE (formally known as Entertainment and Leisure Software Publishers Association) is the trade association of the UK creative games and interactive entertainment sector.
+It works to protect the interests of its members and prevent copyright theft and piracy.

 Federation Against Copyright Theft (FACT)